abodin/Boostan/README.md

-Please read Manual for Boostan style in the Manual folder.
+Please read Manual for Boostan style in the manual folder.